 Each product shipped is considered to be one performance obligation.
 For each product shipped, the transaction price by product is specified in the purchase order.
 The Company recognizes revenue on the transaction price less any estimated rebates, cash discounts or other sales incentives.
 Customer rebates, cash discounts, and other sales incentives are estimated by applying the portfolio approach using the most-likely-amount method and are recorded as a reduction to revenue at the time of the initial sale.
 Estimates are updated each reporting period and any changes are allocated to the performance obligations on the same basis as at inception.
-The Company believes the most-like-amount method best predicts the amount of consideration to which it will be entitled.
-Sales returns are also recorded as a reduction to revenue based on anticipated sales returns that occur in the normal course of business.
+The Company believes the most-likely-amount method best predicts the amount of consideration to which it will be entitled.